OgnjenX/cognitive-system-theory/research-notes/hippocampus-cortex-indexing.md

 Adding such a mechanism would allow Monty to:

-- reason over the **evolution** of its own internal representations,
+- reason over **episodic trajectories** rather than only current state,
-- support **episodic memory** and replay,
+- support memory-guided prediction and simulation of future outcomes,
-- enable **counterfactual reasoning** and potentially creative recombination,
+- enable counterfactual reasoning and controlled recombination,
-- provide a concrete bridge between **fast (episodic)** and **slow (semantic)** learning.
+- provide a functional bridge between **fast (episodic)** and **slow (semantic)** learning systems.

-Without this, Monty remains strong at perception and recognition, but limited in temporal abstraction and episodic reasoning.
+Without this, Monty remains strong at perception and recognition, but limited in temporal abstraction, planning, and imagination.

 ---

 ## 6. Open Questions

-- Does this interpretation of hippocampal function align with current neuroscientific understanding?
+- What is the minimal episodic indexing and replay mechanism needed to support these capabilities?
-- Is the dynamical / index-based framing the right level of abstraction?
+- How should replay be constrained to balance novelty and coherence?
-- What is the minimal replay and reinstatement mechanism needed to gain these capabilities in Monty?
+- How should hippocampal replay interact with goal-directed attention and evaluation mechanisms?

 These questions are intended as starting points for further discussion and experimentation.